Change Partners (Terriers): Plot

-A man named Jason Adler (Loren Dean) is trying on suits when he pumps into Britt (Michael Raymond-James).
-Britt steals Jason's wallet, with Hank (Donal Logue) claiming that it is part of a job.
-However, Britt sees Gretchen (Kimberly Quinn) and realizes that he is her fiancé.
+In a suit store, Britt (Michael Raymond-James) bumps into a customer and steals his wallet.
+After bringing it to Hank (Donal Logue), who claims it is part of a job, Britt returns it to the man’s dressing room and sees Hank’s ex-wife Gretchen (Kimberly Quinn) — realizing that the man, Jason Adler (Loren Dean), is her fiancé.

-Hank needs a lending institution for his mortgage, which he is struggling with.
-He is approached by Armand Foster (Shawn Doyle), head of the mortgage agency, who asks for his help in following his wife Miriam (Olivia Williams), whom he suspects of having an affair in exchange for financial help.
-He tries to get Britt on board, but Britt refuses to participate, having just been robbed at a bar just a few moments ago.
-When Britt returns home with Katie (Laura Allen), he finds that his old friend from his burglary days, Ray (Maximiliano Hernández) is visiting.
+Struggling to find a bank to approve a loan for his mortgage, Hank is approached by Armand Foster (Shawn Doyle), the head of the latest lending company he meets with.
+In exchange for loan approval, Foster asks for his help in following his wife Miriam (Olivia Williams), whom he suspects of having an affair.
+Meanwhile, Britt is robbed at a bar by a masked man who recognizes him.
+When Britt returns home to Katie (Laura Allen), he finds an old friend from his burglary days, Ray (Maximiliano Hernández), is visiting.
 Ray tries to convince Britt to help him with a robbery, but Britt declines the offer.

 Hank follows Miriam but finds no evidence of infidelity.
 Armand is furious at his lack of progress and dismisses him, declining to help him.
 Hank convinces him to give him a few more days.
 With Britt's help, he follows Miriam to a plaza.
-Miriam recognizes him and attacks him with pepper spray, before discovering that Armand sent him.
-She explains that Armand made her cheat on him, and the humiliation excites him, telling her to keep having affairs, but she just lies to him.
-Meanwhile, Ray stalks Katie, demanding that Britt work for him again and that she doesn't know his past.
+Miriam recognizes him and attacks him with pepper spraybefore discovering that Armand sent him.
+She explains that Armand, who her psychiatry patient before she fell for him, is demanding she cheat on him as the humiliation excites him; so far, she has just lied to placate him.
+Ray stalks Katie, demanding that Britt work with him again.
+He also tells her that she doesn't know his full past.